Francis Suttill: Prosper Network

+Air operations

-Parachute drops of weapons and supplies arranged by Déricourt began in March 1943.
+Parachute drops of weapons and supplies arranged by Suttill began in November 1942.
 Parachute reception teams and drop areas were in the Ardennes in Belgium, near Falaise in Normandy, three areas around Le Mans and two around Troyes, soon to be taken over by the Tinker network.
 Also, both the Privet network around Nantes and the Musician network around Saint-Quentin, Aisne were originally part of the Physician network.
 There were two main clusters: one in the Vernon/Beauvais/Meru triangle to the northwest of Paris and the other between Tours, Orléans and Vierzon, an area known as the Sologne between the rivers Loire and Cher.

+Whilst parachute drops were organised by circuit leaders, pick-up operations were organised by a specialist.
+On the night of 22/23 January 1943, a much-travelled French pilot named Henri Déricourt, code named Gilbert, was parachuted into France, landing about 80 km south of Paris.
+As the air movements officer for SOE's French Section, Déricourt was charged with finding farm fields in northern France suitable for landing small aircraft from England and arranging for the embarkation or disembarkation of SOE agents.
+He also collected mail and reports, often written in plain text rather than coded, from the agents and delivered messages to them.
+He accomplished the dangerous tasks of arranging clandestine aircraft landings and the reception and departure of agents without many problems.